elastic/testing-genai-applications/README.md

 #### Local Elastic Stack

-Below starts Elasticsearch, Kibana, and APM Server and only requires Docker installed.
+Below starts Elasticsearch, Kibana, and Elastic Distribution of OpenTelemetry (EDOT) Collector and only requires Docker installed.
 Before you begin, ensure you have free CPU and memory on your Docker host (laptop).
 Assume 4 cpus and 4GB memory for the containers in the Elastic Stack.

 First, get a copy of docker-compose-elastic.yml
 ```bash